 The Organization of Knowledge and Content really helped my way of thinking and blocking content together.
 Not one particular class but the overall theme of organization management.

-Q: What were you most proud of in library school?
+Q: What were you most proud of in at SIS?
 What are you most proud of now that you are in the profession?

 I was so non-tech savvy and then I ended up understanding and doing really well in technology and I credit that to Wayne State.
 They focus on technology because that’s where libraries are.